shoui520/shoui520.github.io/docs/guide.md

 There’s two ways to approach kanji.
 One is **kanji with vocab** which is to learn words from reading without studying the individual kanji.
 You can fully comprehend "守銭奴" without knowing what the individual kanji mean just by looking it up in a dictionary.

 The other is **isolated kanji study** which is studying the meaning and composition of the individual kanji.
-Example: "守" “guard” "銭" “coin” "奴" “guy” = cheapskate.
+Example: "守"(guard)"銭"(coin)"奴"(guy) = cheapskate.
 Huh?
 It’s pretty smart.
 Isolated kanji study can make remembering vocab easier, but it can put you behind due to the amount of time it takes, so it is up to you to decide whether it is worth it.

 If you really struggle with reading words, then you should do isolated kanji study.
 ※ Another interesting thing about kanji with vocab, is that if you know other words that also use the kanji of said word, it can become easier to remember.
 (Example: If you can comprehend "**守**護", "**銭**湯" and "売国**奴**" then "**守銭奴**" becomes easier)